All About Cervicogenic Tension HeadachesBy Nigel Chua

-In today's break-neck speed in life, work, societal demands, we notice that there is an increasing trend of people reporting and suffering from headaches.
+With the pace of life, work, and societal demands moving at breakneck speed, we notice that there is an increasing trend of people reporting and suffering from headaches.

-These patients often report two types (or reasons) for their headaches:
+These patients often report two reasons for their headaches:

-We recommend that patients who often suffer from headache to understand and identify the type of headache that they have, so it'd help to:
+We recommend that patients who often suffer from headaches should understand and identify the type of headache that they have, so it will help them to:

 - identify the specific triggers